shaksmish/Youtube-Spotify/README.md

 # Youtube-Spotify

-It is a chrome extension that saves songs from Youtube and Youtube music into a Spotify playlist.
+Building a chrome extension that extracts songs from Youtube and Youtube music links and turns it into a Spotify playlist.